syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 {% highlight c# %}

-//Define the SymbolSource with SymbolCollection stencil.SymbolSource = new SymbolCollection();
+//Define the SymbolSource with SymbolCollection. stencil.SymbolSource = new SymbolCollection();

-//Initialize the Diagram Element
+//Initialize the diagram element.
 NodeViewModel node = new NodeViewModel()
 {
     UnitHeight = 70,